We are committed to creating a healthy planet and regularly donate to important projects supporting sustainability.

 Below are my top 17 “must-take” items and I also have an important section on what to wear in India which I hope will make your next trip safer and more enjoyable.
 At the bottom I also include a list of what NOT to bring to India.

-I’ve traveled to India 8 times over the past 10 years (that’s me pictured).
-It’s one of my favorite places on Earth – I absolutely love it!
+We’ve traveled to India over 10 times during the past 10 years (that’s us pictured).
+It’s one of our favorite places on Earth – we absolutely love it!

 Here’s the deal:

-Many of my friends who visited India got terribly sick, ripped off and even scammed.
+Many of our friends who visited India got terribly sick, ripped off and even scammed.

 1) Only eat freshly cooked food.
 This is the best way to avoid getting sick due to bacteria or a parasite.
 Cooking kills everything.